chenghz4/122B_p2/README.md

 6. You can run this project on Tomcat now.

 ### Brief Explanation
-`Stars.java` is a Java servlet that talks to the database and get the stars.
+`StarsServlet.java` is a Java servlet that talks to the database and get the stars.
 It returns a list of stars in the JSON format.
 The name of star is generated as a link to Single Star page.

-`index.js` is the main Javascript file that initiates an HTTP GET request to the `Stars.java` servlet.
+`index.js` is the main Javascript file that initiates an HTTP GET request to the `StarsServlet`.
 After the response is returned, `index.js` populates the table using the data it gets.

 `index.html` is the main HTML file that imports jQuery, Bootstrap, and `index.js`.
 It also contains the initial skeleton for the table.

-`SingleStar.java` is a Java servlet that talks to the database and get information about one Star and all the movie this Star performed.
+`SingleStarServlet.java` is a Java servlet that talks to the database and get information about one Star and all the movie this Star performed.
 It returns a list of Movies in the JSON format.

-`single-star.js` is the Javascript file that initiates an HTTP GET request to the `SingleStar.java` servlet.
+`single-star.js` is the Javascript file that initiates an HTTP GET request to the `SingleStarServlet`.
 After the response is returned, `single-star.js` populates the table using the data it gets.

 `single-star.html` is the HTML file that imports jQuery, Bootstrap, and `single-star.js`.
 It also contains the initial skeleton for the movies table.